 - Genetic screening panel including cystic fibrosis

 - Blood testing for communicable disease every donation: Syphilis (RPR), HIV 1 & 2, hepatitis B surface antigen, hepatitis C antibody, HIV/HCV/HBV by PCR, hepatitis B core total antibody and West Nile virus and possibly T. cruzi and ZIKA depending on your travels

 - Psychological consultation with a psychologist who is familiar with third party reproduction issues(The testing and screening is completed in 3-4 appointments)

 To eliminate the possibility of an unintended pregnancy, all donors must agree to use a barrier method of contraception or abstinence during the screening and donation process.

 Additionally, all egg donors and recipients are required to sign respective consent forms.
 The consents help to assure and document that all individuals involved in egg donation have been advised of medical risks and possible adverse effects, such as those that may occur with ovarian stimulation and egg retrieval.

 Egg Donation Process

-Egg recipients review donor profiles online then select a donor.
-Once selected, additional medical screening will need to be completed before the egg retrieval to determine eligibility.
+Egg recipients review information online and then select a donor based upon her profile information.
+Once a donor is selected, additional medical screening will be completed to determine eligibility per the FDA guidelines.